-GLACIER ELECTRIC COOP V. ESTATE OF SHERBURNE (NO. 10-408) - On November 19, 2010, the Court denied review of an unpublished one-page memorandum decision of the U.S. Court of Appeals for the Ninth Circuit which held that under the doctrine of issue preclusion Glacier Electric Cooperative, Inc., ("GEC") could not challenge the subject matter jurisdiction of the Blackfeet Tribal Court.
+GLACIER ELECTRIC COOP V. ESTATE OF SHERBURNE (No. 10-408) - On November 19, 2010, the Court denied review of an unpublished one-page memorandum decision of the U.S. Court of Appeals for the Ninth Circuit which held that under the doctrine of issue preclusion Glacier Electric Cooperative, Inc., ("GEC") could not challenge the subject matter jurisdiction of the Blackfeet Tribal Court.
 In an earlier stage of this seventeen-year litigation, the Respondents sought enforcement as a matter of comity in the federal courts of a \$2 million money judgment against GEC entered by the tribal court after a jury trial.
 (Comity requires a finding of jurisdiction and due process.)
-The federal district court ruled that the tribal court judgment is entitled to recognition and enforcement in the federal courts."
+The federal district court ruled that the tribal court had subject matter jurisdiction, that GEC was accorded due process, and that "the underlying tribal court judgment is entitled to recognition and enforcement in the federal courts."
 GEC appealed the district court's ruling regarding due process to the Ninth Circuit, but did not appeal its ruling regarding tribal court jurisdiction.
 The Ninth Circuit reversed the district court, finding that GEC had been denied due process based on inflammatory statements made during closing arguments, thus not entitling respondents to enforce the tribal court judgment through the federal courts.
 Respondents returned to tribal court to seek enforcement of the money judgment against the assets of GEC located within the Reservation, and GEC unsuccessfully challenged the tribal court's jurisdiction to enforce the judgment.

-MICCOUSUKEE TRIBE V. SOUTH FLORIDA WATER MANAGEMENT DISTRICT (No. 10-252) - On November 29, 2010, the Court denied review of a decision by the U.S. Court of Appeals for the Eleventh

-Circuit which upheld the Environmental Protection Agency's regulation adopting the "unitary waters" theory.
+MICCOUSUKEE TRIBE V. SOUTH FLORIDA WATER MANAGEMENT DISTRICT (No. 10-252) - On November 29, 2010, the Court denied review of a decision by the U.S. Court of Appeals for the Eleventh Circuit which upheld the Environmental Protection Agency's regulation adopting the "unitary waters" theory.
 The Miccosukee Tribe had argued that the "unitary waters" regulation is contrary to the unambiguous language of the Clean Water Act which prohibits the transfer or discharge of a pollutant from one meaningfully distinct body of water to another without a NPDES permit.